i05nagai/memorandum/language/english_speaking.md

         * Do you know of a good doctor?
 * obnoxious
 * catch
+    * take hold
+    * discover
+    * see
+    * travel
+    * become infected
+    * problem
+    * device
+    * taking hold
+    * catch on
+        * become popular
+            * to become fashionable or popular
+            * why did the electronic gadget catch on so fast?
+        * unerstand
+            * to understand
+            * we were teasing him, he was slow to catch on that we were teasing
+    * catch up
+        * to reach sb in front of you by going faster than them
+        * I ran after her and managed to catch up with her
+    * burn
+        * to begin to burn
+            * this wood's too wet, the fire won't catch
+        * catch fire
+            * to start burning
     * catch someone red handed
         * to discover someone while they are doing something bad or illegal
         * He was caught red-handed taking money from the till.